America’s Dumb Immigration Debate

 And then there’s a case for an immigration policy based not on America’s self-interest, but on compassion.
 When Chancellor Angela Merkel let a million refugees, mostly from war-torn countries in the Middle East, into Germany in 2015, she got a lot of flak for it from certain quarters, but I respect her generosity of spirit in doing so: it was a noble thing to do and a humane thing to do.
 The US should try to make sure that the immigrants it lets in integrate well and share basic American values, but it could do something similar and emulate Germany’s example.
 Granting asylum to those genuinely fleeing persecution by their home government falls under this rubric, as does the Deferred Action for Childhood Arrivals program, which enables illegal immigrants who entered the US as minors to apply for a work permit, since it makes an exception for those who broke the law when they were children (and who in most cases were just following their parents).

 Which kind of immigration policy should the US choose?
 I think the answer to that question is best left to American citizens themselves.
 But, whatever the case, secure borders and a secure immigration system are essential.
-There’s a case for an exclusive immigration policy, there’s a case for an expansive immigration policy, and there’s a case for a compassionate immigration policy; there is no case for having borders and an immigration system you cannot control.
+There’s a case for an exclusive immigration policy, there’s a case for an expansive immigration policy, and there’s a case for a compassionate immigration policy; there is no case for having borders and an immigration system you have no control over.